-The CLER Program is designed to provide US teaching hospitals, medical centers, health systems, and other clinical settings affiliated with ACGME-accredited Sponsoring Institutions with periodic feedback that addresses the following six areas: patient safety; health care quality; care transitions; supervision; well-being; and professionalism.
+The CLER Program is designed to provide US teaching hospitals, medical centers, health systems, and other clinical settings affiliated with ACGME-accredited Sponsoring Institutions with periodic feedback that addresses the following six areas: patient safety; health care quality; teaming; supervision; well-being; and professionalism.

 To accomplish this, the ACGME conducts CLER site visits to the hospitals, medical centers, and other clinical settings of accredited institutions that sponsor residency and fellowship programs.
 During these visits, CLER Field Representatives meet with the executive leadership of the organizations; the organization’s leaders in patient safety, health care quality, and well-being; leaders of graduate medical education (GME); and groups of residents and fellows, faculty members, and program directors.
 Additionally, the CLER team visits various patient floors, units, and service areas to gather input from the broader range of clinical staff members as to how the organization functions as a learning environment.

 At the conclusion of each visit, the CLER team meets with the organization’s executive leadership to share its observations of resident and fellow engagement in the six CLER Focus Areas.
 It is through this feedback that the ACGME seeks to improve both physician education and the quality of patient care within these organizations.

 The CLER site visits are short-notice visits (no fewer than 10 days’ notice) and the Sponsoring Institution’s designated institutional official (DIO) is the primary contact.
 The CLER Field Representatives will visit one participating site per Sponsoring Institution.
 However, the site visitors may elect to go to more than one location at that site, especially if there are ambulatory clinical or specialty facilities within walking distance.